natalieagus/50002/docs/ProblemSet/k_stack_procedure.md

 }
 ```

 Refering to the C code in Part 2, state whether each of the following is stored in the: stack, data, or code part of the memory.

+{: .warning-title}
+> Disclaimer
+>
-Disclaimer: this question is a **legacy question**, you will not be tested how C compiles as this is not part of our current syllabus.
-> Note: *Data* is a space in the memory dedicated for global variables, static variables (initialized and uninitialized).
-Dynamically allocated variables are stored in another segment called the "heap".
+> This question is a **legacy question**, you will not be tested how C compiles as this is not part of our current syllabus.
+In short, **data** is a space in the memory dedicated for global variables, static variables (initialized and uninitialized).
+Dynamically allocated variables are stored in another segment called the **heap**.
 Memory management is also language specific, but the general idea is pretty much the same.
 We will learn more about this in the next term.

 * Where is **z** stored?
 * Where is **x** stored?